St James' Park: Official names

-St James' Park is spelt with James' featuring one s and an apostrophe mark, as seen on the signage of the St James' Park steps outside the entrance to the stadium, and signage inside the adjacent Metro station.
+St. James' Park is spelt with James' featuring one s and an apostrophe mark, as seen on the signage of the St. James' Park steps outside the entrance to the stadium, and signage inside the adjacent Metro station.
 The use of an apostrophe is in contrast with the name of the Metro station itself, which is signed as St James Metro station, and with the street signs of the nearby St James Street and St James Terrace.
 Further, the use of one s and an apostrophe mark differs from the common convention of adding a second s to monosyllabic possessives ending in s, as is the case with the well-known public space in London: St James's Park.

-The full stop after the St giving St. James' Park is both included and omitted by many sources, including the club's official website address information.
+The full stop after the St giving St. James' Park had been both included and omitted by many sources.
+The club's official website includes the full stop, but this has not always been the case.

-Post-millennium it has been debated both whether the written name should include an apostrophe mark after St James, and, if it does, whether the official written form should include an extra 's' after the apostrophe.
+Post-millennium it has been debated both whether the written name should include an apostrophe mark after St. James, and, if it does, whether the official written form should include an extra 's' after the apostrophe.
 Pronunciation of the name with a second 's' sound or not differs between both the local public and journalists, and is similarly debated.

-In May 2008 BBC Look North examined the case for adding an extra 's', to denote the ground is "the park of St James".
+In May 2008, BBC Look North examined the case for adding an extra 's', to denote the ground is "the park of St James".
 The club stated that the ground is named after its neighbouring street, St James Street, which predates the ground, although it was pointed out the road sign of that street, and that of the adjacent St James Terrace, did not feature apostrophes.
 The BBC stated that both local newspapers The Evening Chronicle and The Journal write the name with a second 's', reinstating it partially in response to reader complaints after a period of publishing stories without it.